peterlangenkamp/SSI-Service-Provider/documentation.md

 # Documentation for using the ssi service

-While the SSI service can be used through our [utils page](https://service.essif-lab-ssi.dev.grnet.gr/utils), for practical use you can interact with the service directly through the available APIs.
+While the SSI service can be used through our [utils page](https://service.essif-lab-ssi.dev.grnet.gr/utils) (described [here](./service-instructions/utils-overview.md)), for practical use it can be interacted with directly through the available APIs.

+## API description
 The files below provide a description of the REST api for interacting with the ssi service.

 - [Create JWT](./rest-api/create-jwt.md)
 - [Credential Issue Request](./rest-api/credential-issue-request.md)